-Janet is a baby from Tanzania.
-She is the third born child in a family of three children.
-She is a cheerful and curious little girl.
-Janet's parents own a small shop which sells small home stuffs.
-Janet was diagnosed with genu valgus.
-Her legs bow inwards so that her knees touch.
+Salha is four year old girl and the last born in a family of three children.
+Salha is a playful and friendly girl.
+Salha’s father does welding work for a living while her mother sells clothing.
+Her parents' income is not enough to care for their family and afford Salha’s treatment cost.
+They are asking for help.
+Salha was diagnosed with Left Valgus, where her left leg is bowed inward so that her knees touch.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
-As a result, she can not walk without rubbing her knees together and this is causing her pain and discomfort.
-Our medical partner, African Mission Healthcare, is requesting $838 to fund corrective surgery for Janet.
-The procedure is scheduled to take place on February 28th.
-Treatment will hopefully restore Janet's mobility, allow her to participate in a variety of activities, and greatly decrease her risk of future complications.
-Janet's mother says, "I see that my daughter has a problem with her legs, I do not understand much about her condition but it worries me that she may grow up and become disabled if I do not do anything.
-Please help my daughter."
+As a result, she feels pain and cannot walk long distances.
+Our medical partner, African Mission Healthcare, is requesting $880 to fund corrective surgery for Salha.
+The procedure is scheduled to take place on September 2nd.
+Treatment will hopefully restore Salha's mobility, allow her to participate in a variety of activities, and greatly decrease her risk of future complications.
+Salha’s mother says "My daughter walks with a gait and she complains of pain, please help her.”

-Navy is a 43-year-old tailor from Cambodia.
-She has four children, and enjoys cooking and watching television in her spare time.
-When she was nine years old, Navy had an ear infection.
-This infection caused the tympanic membrane, or the ear drum, in her right ear to perforate.
-For this reason, Navy experiences ear discharge, tinnitus, headaches, hearing loss, and itchiness.
-She has a difficult time hearing others and cannot communicate well.
-Navy traveled to our medical partner's care center to receive treatment.
-On September 03, she will undergo a myringoplasty procedure in her right ear.
-During this procedure, surgeons will close the perforation.
-Our medical partner, Children's Surgical Centre, is requesting $423 to fund this procedure.
+Chamrong is a 19-year-old motorcycle mechanic from Cambodia.
+He has three siblings and enjoys playing soccer and hanging out with his friends.
+Ten years ago, Chamrong had an ear infection.
+This infection caused a cholesteatoma, or an abnormal skin growth, to develop in the middle ear behind the ear drum.
+For this reason, Chamrong experiences discharge, tinnitus, hearing loss, and headaches.
+He is often unable to hear or communicate with others effectively.
+Chamrong traveled to our medical partner's care center to receive treatment.
+On November 21st, he will undergo a mastoidectomy procedure in his right ear.
+During this procedure, ENT surgeons will remove the cholesteatoma.
+Our medical partner, Children's Surgical Centre, is requesting $842 to fund this procedure.
 This covers medications, supplies, and inpatient care.
-"I hope that after my operation, the infection will heal and I will no longer have any tinnitus ear discharge and my hearing will improve."
+Chamrong said, "I hope that after my surgery, my ear infection will heal and my hearing will improve."